The Octave Day of the Epiphany is of greater-double rite.

 Vespers are of the Octave Day with commemorations of tomorrow's feast of St. Hilary of Poitiers and St. Felix.

 In the 'liturgical books of 1962' the Octave, and of course the Octave Day, have been abolished.
-The former Octave Day was 'resprayed' as the feast of the Baptism of the LORD in the 1955 assault on the Liturgy and celebrated as a greater-double.
+The former Octave Day was 'resprayed' as the feast of the Baptism of the LORD in the 1955 stage of the reform and celebrated as a greater-double.
 In the 1960/61 revisions the feast became II Class.
 Mattins and Lauds are as in the Old Rite.
 At the Hours the ferial psalter with its antiphons is used.
 The hymns do not have the Doxology in honour of the Epiphany.
 At Mass the special communicantes used throughout the Octave in the Usus antiquor are not said.